rust-lang/rfcs/text/0000-rustflags.md

 Another supported way of setting rustflags in cargo is the `profile.rustflags` manifest key that can be set in a `Cargo.toml`.
 This works in a slightly different manner than the ways mentioned previously in that it is appended to the set of rustflags calculated from the environment variables and cargo config settings.
-It still has the same limitation in that it is applied to all invocations of rustc including dependencies.
+This also has support for crate specific rustflags on a per profile basis.
+This currently depends on the [profile-rustflags](https://doc.rust-lang.org/cargo/reference/unstable.html#profile-rustflags-option) unstable option.
+This restricts setting rustflags for crates to the profile requested.
+The `--rustflags` option works for the current crate regardless of the currently requested profile.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation